Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Except when the fees and penalties for late filing have been waived under Section 4A-105, failure to file a statement within the time prescribed shall result in

 ineligibility for, or forfeiture of, office or position of employment, as

 the case may be; provided, however, that if the notice of failure to

 file a statement of economic interests provided in Section 4A-105 of this

 Act is not given by the Secretary of State or the county clerk, as the case

 may be, no forfeiture shall result if a statement is filed within 30 days

 of actual notice of the failure to file.
 The Secretary of State shall provide the Attorney General with the names of persons who failed to file a statement.
-The county clerk shall provide the State's Attorney of the county of the entity for which the filing of statement of economic interest is required with the name of persons who failed to file a statement.
+The county clerk shall provide the State's Attorney of the county of the entity for which the filing of a statement of economic interest is required with the name of persons who failed to file a statement.